soumendrak/hashnode/cldvv75vn000009l8gbf110di.md

 # ChatGPT Alternatives

-In this blog post we will discuss about the upcoming LLMs (Large Language Models like ChatGPT) in 2023.
+We will discuss the upcoming LLMs (Large Language Models like ChatGPT) in 2023.

 * **Claude** by [Anthropic](https://www.anthropic.com/):